-On 19 February 2014, KTU, Lithuanian University of Health Sciences (LSMU) and Lithuanian Energy Institute (LEI) signed a Joint Activities Agreement and established the National Innovations and Entrepreneurship Centre (KTU NIVC), on the basis of KTU IEC established in 2012.
+On 19 February 2014, KTU, Lithuanian University of Health Sciences (LSMU) and Lithuanian Energy Institute (LEI) signed a Joint Activities Agreement and established the National Innovation and Entrepreneurship Centre (KTU NIEC), on the basis of KTU Innovation and Entrepreneurship Centre established in 2012.
 On 7 January 2015, Vytautas Magnus University joined the partnership.

 NIEC is open for all scientists, researchers, students and entrepreneurs.
 The Centre unites the activities of integrated centres (valleys) of science, studies and business, Santaka and Nemunas.
 It aims to facilitate the provision of high quality research services to business and industry acting as a “one-stop-shop” for interaction and contact, and making science-business communication more efficient.